Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 flexible short term fishing licenses

-When you only plan to fish for a day or a few days, Minnesota’s 24- and 72-hour licenses give you flexible, low-cost options: residents can buy a 24-hour license for $12 or a 72-hour license for $14, while non-residents pay $14 for a 24-hour and $43 for a 72-hour.
-Each daily license is valid from the time of purchase until the same time the following day.
+If you only plan to fish for a day or a few days, Minnesota’s 24- and 72-hour licenses are a flexible, low-cost option.
+Residents pay $12 for a 24-hour license or $14 for a 72-hour license.
+Non-residents pay $14 for a 24-hour and $43 for a 72-hour.
+Each license is valid from the time of purchase until the same time the following day (or three days, for the 72-hour option).

-Those short-term permits are ideal if you’re testing local waters or squeezing in a weekend trip.
-You’ll get immediate access to fishing opportunities across lakes and streams without committing to an annual fee.
-The license benefits include lower upfront cost, flexibility for unpredictable plans, and coverage for consecutive days when you pick the 72-hour option.
+These short-term permits are ideal if you are testing local waters or visiting for a weekend.
+You get immediate access to Minnesota lakes and streams without committing to an annual fee.

-Plan your outing so the license covers peak hours; remember expiration follows your purchase time, not midnight.
-Use these short-term choices when you want simplicity and targeted access without the long-term expense of a season pass.
+Plan your outing so the license covers your peak fishing hours.
+Remember, expiration follows your purchase time, not midnight.

 How to Buy a 1-Day Fishing License Online and In Person